hep-mh/flounder/README.md

 Note that presets are persistent and do not get reset upon closing the application.

+## Known issues!

+* On Gecko-based browsers (like Firefox), the application does not prevent the system from going to sleep.
+When using such a browser, make sure to manually block sleep and screen locking.
+* On weak hardware (as tested on a 7-year old iMac with i3 processor), the timer might become slighly inaccurate over time.
+However, the difference is usually only a few seconds.

 ## How to install?

 ### • **Web** •